NoxFly/shader-playground/README.md

 In your shaders, you can access various variables.
 Here's the list :

-* `FragCoord`: a vec2 with current pixel coordinates, between 0 and the window's resolution.
+* `fragCoord`: a vec2 with current pixel coordinates, between 0 and the window's resolution.
 * `MVP`: a mat4, the model-view-projection matrix.
 * `M`: a mat4, the model matrix.
 * `V`: a mat4, the view matrix.